ubinexus/sonic-utilities/doc/Command-Reference.md

        unix socket path for redis connection

-**config warm_restart bgp_timer**
+**config advanced_restart bgp_timer**

-This command is used to set the bgp_timer value for warm_restart of BGP service. bgp_timer holds the time interval utilized by fpmsyncd during warm-restart episodes.
+This command is used to set the bgp_timer value for advanced_restart of BGP service. bgp_timer holds the time interval utilized by fpmsyncd during advanced-restart episodes.
 During this interval fpmsyncd will recover all the routing state previously pushed to AppDB, as well as all the new state coming from zebra/bgpd.
 Upon expiration of this timer, fpmsyncd will execute the reconciliation logic to eliminate all the stale entries from AppDB.
 This timer should match the BGP-GR restart-timer configured within the elected routing-stack.